USS Hobson: Invasion of Southern France and Mediterranean Convoy Duty

 As the Allied offensive in Europe gained momentum, Hobson steamed as a convoy escort between Algeria, Italy, and France protecting vital supplies and troops.
-In the early morning darkness of 2 October 1944, Hobson was standing out from Marseilles, France, during a violent gale, when her spotters observed distress calls from well inside an unswept area of the German- mined harbor.
+In the early morning darkness of 2 October 1944, Hobson was standing out from Marseille, France, during a violent gale, when her spotters observed distress calls from well inside an unswept area of the German- mined harbor.
 It was soon established that a liberty ship, the S.S.
 Johns Hopkins, moving to an anchorage after returning from Oran, Algeria, with 600 troops embarked, had struck a mine while navigating in the gale.
 Ordered to assist the stricken Hopkins, Hobson skillfully and carefully navigated through the perilous, mined area in gale-force wind and sea, and made repeated attempts to land alongside the liberty ship to offload her troops, although each time Hobson was forced to back off as the ships pounded heavily in the extreme weather.
 Through Lt.
 Cdr.
 Loveland's skillful ship-handling and that of his deck crew, the damage to Hobson was superficial.
 Hobson remained close aboard the stricken cargo ship until daylight when safe water was finally reached, the ships having crossed thirteen and one-half miles of unswept water.
 Hobson remained on scene over the next twenty-four hours, and until S.S.
 Johns Hopkins was successfully returned to port by a Navy fleet tugboat with no loss of life or injury to her personnel or troops.